jackmcdonnell713/Sustainability_Group/README.md

 Once both independent and dependent variables were created and concatenated into a single dataframe, we did some data scrubbing (dropping columns with null values, transposing the dataframe, renaming columns, etc).

 ### Database Storage
 Postgres SQL will be the Database storage we used but for our mockup this week we included a folder called "Resources" in our gitHub repository.
 This is where our provisional database is currently housed.

 ### Machine Learning
-We chose a supervised machine learning model, linear regression, for this analysis because our input data (GDP, population, urbanization) has a paired outcome (food demand, energy demand).
+We chose a supervised machine learning model, linear regression, for this analysis because our input data (GDP, urban population, urbanization) has a paired outcome (food demand, energy demand).
 We can plug in Chinese urbanization data to train our model to predict outcomes in our India dataset.
 This approach is more appropriate than unsupervised machine learning models in which there are no paired inputs and outcomes.

 SciKitLearn ML library is the machine learning dependencies we used for our intial model, which is a linear regression model.
 After examining the results of the linear regression models, we decided to take a "pause" and really think about the type of analysis that we will use for our final project.
 We may use a limear regression, a multivariate regression, or a multivariate multiple regression, depending on what our data is telling us to use.